MRKING20/ISITCOM-Friendly-CTF-Writeups/README.md

-#   SECURINETS ISITCOM Friendly CTF - Writeups 🐱‍💻
+#   SECURINETS ISITCOM Friendly CTF - Crypto Writeups 🐱‍💻

 Welcome to the write-ups for the Crypto Challenges from the SECURINETS ISITCOM Friendly CTF! https://www.facebook.com/share/p/1AtFziBXjD/